Marley0523/gmod.github.io/wiki/Site_Guidelines.md

-title="Gkl777.pdf">Gkl777.pdf</a> is an article on [ParameciumDB](ParameciumDB "ParameciumDB") from *Nucleic Acids Research*, but if you look at the file's listing in the [Publications category](Category:Publications "Category:Publications") all you see is "Gkl777.pdf".
+title="Gkl777.pdf">Gkl777.pdf</a> is an article on [ParameciumDB](ParameciumDB "ParameciumDB") from *Nucleic Acids Research*, but if you look at the file's listing in the [Publications category](Category%3APublications "Category%3APublications") all you see is "Gkl777.pdf".
 You have to follow the link to find out what the file is about.